 However, for Argentinians, the special day in February is only the precursor to a longer celebration known as “Sweetness Week.”
 Sweetness Week, which only started in 1989, happens in July.

-During Sweetness Week, friends and lovers alike exchange kisses and candies, and the week wraps up on “Friendship Day,” when friendships of all kinds are celebrated and appreciated.
+During the entire week of Sweetness Week, friends and lovers alike exchange kisses and candies, and the week wraps up on “Friendship Day,” when friendships of all kinds are celebrated and appreciated.

-Argentina isn’t the only country to celebrate non-romantic friendships on a special day.
+Argentina isn’t the only country celebrating non-romantic friendships on a special day.
 For instance, February 14th is known as Friend’s Day in Finland and Estonia.

 6. Mystery notes in Denmark

-Valentine’s Day is a fairly new celebration in Denmark—dating back only as far as the 1990s, in fact.
+Valentine’s Day is a fairly new celebration in Denmark—dating back only as far as the 1990s.
 Danes have the Netto Supermarket to thank for the tradition, which started selling products with a romantic theme during the month of February.

-These days, younger Danish people give spring flowers called snowdrops along with anonymous notes called “gaekkebrev.”
+These days, younger Danish people give pressed white flowers called snowdrops along with anonymous notes called “gaekkebrev.”

 If their recipient correctly guesses who sent the note, they get a candy Easter egg when Easter rolls around.